OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-27.md

 ## 1 Chronicles 27:17

-> for Levi, Hashabiah the son of Kemuel;
+> overseeing Levi was Hashabiah the son of Kemuel;
-> for Aaron, Zadok;
+> overseeing Aaron was Zadok;

 ---

 ## 1 Chronicles 27:18

-> for Judah, Elihu, one of David’s brothers;
+> leading Judah was Elihu, one of David’s brothers;
-> for Issachar, Omri the son of Michael;
+> leading Issachar was Omri the son of Michael;

 ---

 ## 1 Chronicles 27:19

-> for Zebulun, Ishmaiah the son of Obadiah;
+> leading Zebulun was Ishmaiah the son of Obadiah;
-> for Naphtali, Jeremoth the son of Azriel;
+> leading Naphtali was Jeremoth the son of Azriel;

 ---

 ## 1 Chronicles 27:20

-> for the sons of Ephraim, Hoshea the son of Azaziah;
+> overseeing the descendants of Ephraim was Hoshea the son of Azaziah;
-> for the half-tribe of Manasseh, Joel the son of Pedaiah;
+> overseeing the half-tribe of Manasseh was Joel the son of Pedaiah;

 ---

 ## 1 Chronicles 27:21

-> for the half-tribe of Manasseh in Gilead, Iddo the son of Zechariah;
+> overseeing the half-tribe of Manasseh in Gilead was Iddo the son of Zechariah;
-> for Benjamin, Jaasiel the son of Abner;
+> overseeing Benjamin was Jaasiel the son of Abner;

 ---

 ## 1 Chronicles 27:22

 > for Dan, Azarel the son of Jeroham.
-> These were the leaders of the tribes of Israel.
+> These were the chiefs of the tribes of Israel.

 ---

 ## 1 Chronicles 27:23

-But David did not count those twenty years of age and under,
+But David did not count those who were twenty years of age and under,

-> because the Lord had said He would multiply Israel as the stars of heaven.
+> because the Lord had promised to multiply Israel as the stars of heaven.

 ---

 ## 1 Chronicles 27:24

-Joab the son of Zeruiah had begun to count them, but did not finish;
+Joab, son of Zeruiah, had begun to count them, but did not finish;
-and because of this wrath came upon Israel,
+and because of this, wrath came upon Israel,

 > and the number was not included in the account of the chronicles of King David.